On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\begin{itemize} \item The exploration of generative models' characteristics for launching data reconstruction attacks in federated learning and split learning is an area that has not been investigated.
-Evaluating privacy leakage risks by developing attacks specifically tailored to generative models would be highly beneficial. \item Further investigation is needed in federated learning and split learning to determine the optimal trade-off between utility and privacy.
-It is essential to establish theoretical boundaries for privacy leakage.
-Additionally, can adding more sophisticated interactive rules in the schemas help circumvent the attacks?
-This could be an intriguing topic for further exploration. \item There exists a close relationship between data leakage and membership inference attacks, as both stem from the model's memory and overfitting.
+In light of the challenges mentioned above, we suggest exploring the following promising research directions: \begin{itemize} \item The exploration of gradient leakage attacks in DMs and LLMs remains under-researched.
+Developing attacks specifically tailored to DMs and LLMs would advance the understanding of their privacy leakage risk.
+Additionally, the potential privacy risks associated with fine-tuning techniques such as adapter in federated learning and split learning have yet to be investigated. \item Further investigation is needed in federated learning and split learning to determine the optimal trade-off between utility and privacy.
+Establishing theoretical boundaries for privacy leakage is essential for designing better privacy-preserving mechanisms in these frameworks. \item There exists a close relationship between data leakage and membership inference attacks, as both stem from model memorization and overfitting.
 Exploring the interaction between these two aspects is worthwhile.
-Investigating whether models memorizing data and overfitting are equivalent concepts would provide valuable insights. \end{itemize}
+Investigating whether models memorizing data and overfitting are equivalent concepts could provide valuable insights. \end{itemize}